-The Department of Energy Joint Genome Institute (DOE JGI) is managed by the Department of Energy’s Office of Biological and Environmental Research (OBER) to produce high-throughput DNA sequencing and analysis in support of its missions in alternative energy, global carbon cycling, and biogeochemistry.
-These areas mirror DOE and national priorities to develop abundant sources of clean energy, to control greenhouse gas accumulation in the atmosphere (especially carbon dioxide, a key factor in global climate change), and to clean up contaminated sites for which DOE has ownership or stewardship responsibilities.
+The Department of Energy Joint Genome Institute (DOE JGI) is managed by the Department of Energy’s Office of Biological and Environmental Research (BER) to produce high-throughput DNA sequencing, synthesis and analysis in support of BER’s bioenergy and environmental missions.
+These missions mirror DOE and national priorities to develop renewable and sustainable sources of biofuels from plant biomass, to understand the biological processes controlling greenhouse gas accumulation in the atmosphere (especially carbon dioxide and methane, key factors in global climate change), and to gain insights into biogeochemical processes controlling the cycling of key nutrients in environments for sustainable bioenergy production or the mobility of heavy metals and radionuclides at contaminated sites for which DOE has stewardship responsibilities.
 Projects with direct relevance in these areas will have the best chance for selection.
-Projects focused on organisms for comparative purposes also are welcomed, but the applicant should clearly outline how sequencing of the proposed organism(s) will further a DOE mission.
+Projects focused on organisms for comparative purposes, on model systems for microbe-microbe or plant-microbe interactions, or on development of improved sequencing-based technologies are also welcomed but the applicant should clearly outline how the proposed sequencing will advance BER-mission relevant science.
+Projects primarily focused on human health or public health concerns will not be considered.

 Additional information about DOE’s Biological and Environmental Research program mission can be found at http://science.energy.gov/ber/.